p0t4t0sandwich/Switchboard/README.md

 - Updated the Fabric 1.17 Message listener to ignore commands (whoops)
 - Translated all Fabric events to mixins
 - Added /discord command for players to grab the invite link
+- Fixed build error for the Fabric mixin refmap
+- No longer depends on the Fabric API